philosucker/Text-Holdem/README.md

 06.25.2024
 - Completed implementation of “bet”, “raise”, “all-in”, “call”, “check”, and “fold action” algorithms.

-### 06.24.2024 Started development of texas holdem dealer algorithm.
+### 06.24.2024 Started development of "Texas Holdem dealer algorithm".
     1. Implementing an algorithm that acts as a dealer in a Texas Hold'em game
     2. Implementing calculations of the types of actions a user can make each turn
     3. Implementing calculations of conditions for ending each street and hand